eHealthExperts/k2-creek/README.md

 [![MIT licensed](https://img.shields.io/badge/license-MIT-blue.svg)](./LICENSE)

 A Microsoft Windows [binary](https://github.com/eHealthExperts/k2-creek/releases/latest) that extract data from the electronic health insurance card via [K2](https://k2.ehealthexperts.de/).<br/>
-It then extracts relevant fields and writes out some XML files (compatible with WINCrd2XML from Sagem Monetel).
+It then extracts relevant fields and writes out some XML/binary files (compatible with WINCrd2XML from Sagem Monetel).

 ## Requirements
 * [K2](https://k2.ehealthexperts.de/) from eHealth Experts GmbH

 ## Usage

 Copy the [binary](https://github.com/eHealthExperts/k2-creek/releases/latest) into a desired folder.
-After the binary was executed, the card information at the configured K2 path will be written as XML files next to the binary.
+After the binary was executed, the card information at the configured K2 path will be written as XML/binary files next to the executable.
 The following files are created when information is delivered by the card:<br/>

 - `eGK_allgemeineVersicherungsdaten.xml`
 - `eGK_geschuetzteVersichertendaten.xml`